akhatem/azafinance-assesment/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+The FX platform and will need a new microservice to store FX transactions.
+These transactions will store how much money we will receive from our customers in the input currency, and how much we will pay them out in the output currency.

-Things you may want to cover:
+Things you may want to know:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* bundle install

-* Database initialization
+* rails db:create

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rails db:migrate

-* ...
+* rails s